Scalar Resonances near 650 and 95 GeV in the GNMSSM with Correct Dark Matter Relic Abundance: Theoretical preliminaries

 where $\theta_W$ is the weak mixing angle, and $M_1$ and $M_2$ are the soft-breaking masses of the Bino and Wino, respectively.
 Diagonalizing $\cal{M}$ by a rotation matrix $N$ yields five neutralino mass eigenstates:

 ordered by increasing mass.
 The element $N_{ij}$ parametrizes the contribution of the interaction eigenstate $\psi^0_j$ to the physical neutralino $\tilde{\chi}_i^0$.
-Under $R$\,parity conservation, the lightest neutralino $\tilde{\chi}_1^0$ is stable and constitutes a viable dark matter (DM) candidate when it is the Lightest Supersymmetric Particle (LSP).
+Under $R$\,parity conservation, the lightest neutralino $\tilde{\chi}_1^0$ is stable and constitutes a viable DM candidate when it is the Lightest Supersymmetric Particle (LSP).
 In many NMSSM realizations, a Singlino-dominated LSP naturally reproduces the observed relic abundance while evading stringent direct detection bounds~\cite{Baum:2017enm}.
 In the present study, however, this possibility is strongly limited.
 The relatively large value of $\lambda$ required to account for both the excesses enhances the Higgs-mediated scattering cross section of a Singlino-like LSP, bringing it into tension with current direct detection limits~\cite{Cao:2019qng, Meng:2024lmi}.
 Furthermore, the mixing constraints on $V_{h_i}^{\rm SM}$ and $V_{h_i}^{\rm NSM}$ required by the 95 GeV and 650 GeV anomalies further reduce the viable parameter space for Singlino-like DM.
 In contrast, as will be demonstrated later, the combined interpretation of the excesses instead favors a Bino-dominated LSP.
-Such a Bino-like neutralino can efficiently reduce its relic abundance through Higgs-funnel annihilation and/or coannihilations with Singlino-, Higgsino-, or Wino-like electroweakinos, while remaining consistent with direct detection constraints.
+Such a Bino-like neutralino can efficiently reduce its relic abundance through Higgs-funnel annihilation and/or coannihilations with Singlino-, Higgsino-, or Wino-like electroweakinos.
+The spin-independent (SI) and spin-dependent (SD) $\tilde{\chi}_1^0$-nucleon scattering cross-sections depend on the $\tilde{\chi}_1^0$ couplings to the Higgs boson and the $Z$ gauge boson, respectively.
+Both can be heavily suppressed due to cancellations among different contributions or by the emergence of blind-spot conditions~\cite{Huang:2014xua, Crivellin:2015bva, Han:2016qtc, Carena:2018nlf, Abdallah:2020yag,Chatterjee:2022pxf,Datta:2022bvg,Roy:2024yoh,Arganda:2025fhx,Zhou:2025xol}.